register for email updates

 On Aug.
 5, for instance, Balfour was reimbursed for Rules Committee business and commuting from home.
 Georgia Power disclosed spending $50 on Balfour for a tour of New Orleans that day while he was attending a meeting of the American Legislative Exchange Council.

 On Aug.
 9, the Georgia Municipal Association said, it bought Balfour an insalata mist and lasagna in San Antonio.
 The next day, the Georgia Chemistry Council bought him lunch there.
 For both days, Balfour collected per diem and commuting mileage.
+[UPDATE: Balfour was indicted in September 2013 for claiming expense reimbursements for these and other dates.]

 Balfour did not respond to an email asking followup questions regarding the lack of a written explanation for his committee days or commuting reimbursements for days he was out of town.